 A friend gave me a lint shaver.
 It is battery operated and takes all those little pills of fuzz off of clothing.
 I keep it in the laundry room and use it all the time.
-It has even kept my husband's work t-shirts looking newer longer, as well as my favorite sweater that I accidentally washed with towels.

 A roll of masking tape doubles; triples; quadruples as savings for you at home.
 Just like the much more expensive commercial lint roller used for clothing, a roll of ($1.25) masking tape wound around your hand will remove lint as easily as its counterpart.